Facilitation and strategy development

 A few examples of our facilitation work:

-> Facilitation of international gathering on Agroecology and Food Sovereignty (May 2019)
+> International gathering on Agroecology and Food Sovereignty (May 2019)

-We feel this is a moment to build bold agendas and push more radical boundaries.
-That is why we came together with the Center for Agroecology, Water and Resilience at the University of Coventry in the UK to organise an international gathering with key people in food sovereignty and agroecology research and movements from around the world.
+We designed and facilitated a gathering with key people in food sovereignty and agroecology research and movements from around the world.
 In a 3-day meeting roughly grounded in Open Space methodology, we strengthened relationships, did a joint context analysis, explored deeper collaborative work around urgent issues, and carved out time to prioritise creativity, walks in nature and experimentation.

-> Facilitation of Global Conference on Agroecology, Senegal (November 2017)
+> Facilitation of Groundswell Global Conference on Agroecology, Senegal (November 2017)

 Bringing together NGO staff from Guatemala, Honduras, Ecuador, Senegal, Mali, Burkina Faso, Ghana, Nepal and the US, Cultivate! facilitated the 5-day annual Global Conference of the network of Groundswell International in November 2017.
 In Thiès, Senegal, the group worked in dynamic constellations, often breaking up in regional, language or thematic groups to draw out insights from the past two years and make strategic plans for the next two.
 We created safe spaces for participants to explore sometimes difficult questions, as well as the complexity and diversity of the context in which they work.
 Using heads, hands and heart, discussion alternated with playful situated experience, helping to harvest essential insights and commitment.